 - i. has control or joint control of the reporting entity; - ii. has significant influence over the reporting entity; or - iii. is a member of the key management personnel of the reporting entity or of a parent of the reporting entity.

-Mavi Giyim Sanayi ve Ticaret Anonim Şirketi and Its Subsidiaries Notes to the Consolidated Financial Statements As of 31 January 2023 b) An entity is related to a reporting entity if any of the following conditions applies:
+Mavi Giyim Sanayi ve Ticaret Anonim Şirketi and Its Subsidiaries Notes to the Consolidated Financial Statements As of 31 January 2023

 (Amounts are expressed in thousands of Turkish Lira ("TL") unless otherwise stated.)

 (i) Related parties (continued)